michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 To operate this plugin, a patch for 'pyenv' for Windows is needed.
 This patch touches the file '%PYENV_ROOT%\\shims\\pyenv.bat'.

-That patch significantly improves the 'pyenv' plugin interface with these advantages:
+That patch significantly improves the 'pyenv' plugin interface by these advantages:
 * It simplifies and stabilizes the plugin interface to dock 'pyenv-virtualenv' for Windows.
 * Installing a plugin, the following code folders and its content politely remain untouched:
   * %PYENV_ROOT%\\libexec